Middle Kingdom of Egypt: Early Twelfth Dynasty

+"The XIIth Dynasty (1991-1786 BC) originated from the Aswan region.
+As expected, strong Nubian features and dark coloring are seen in their sculpture and relief work.
+This dynasty ranks as among the greatest, whose fame far outlived its actual tenure on the throne."

 A figure wearing the red crown of Lower Egypt and whose face appears to reflect the features of the reigning king, most probably Amenemhat II or Senwosret II.
 It functioned as a divine guardian for the imiut, and it is wearing a divine kilt, which suggests that the statuette was not merely a representation of the living ruler.

 From the Twelfth Dynasty onwards, pharaohs often kept well-trained standing armies, which included Nubian contingents.
 These formed the basis of larger forces that were raised for defense against invasion, or expeditions up the Nile or across the Sinai.
 However, the Middle Kingdom was basically defensive in its military strategy, with fortifications built at the First Cataract of the Nile, in the Delta and across the Sinai Isthmus.

 Early in his reign, Amenemhet I was compelled to campaign in the Delta region, which had not received as much attention as Upper Egypt during the 11th Dynasty.
 Also, he strengthened defenses between Egypt and Asia, building the Walls of the Ruler in the East Delta region.
 Perhaps in response to this perpetual unrest, Amenemhat I built a new capital for Egypt in the north, known as Amenemhet It Tawy, or Amenemhet, Seizer of the Two Lands.
 The location of this capital is unknown, but is presumably near the city's necropolis, the present-day el-Lisht.
 Like Mentuhotep II, Amenemhet bolstered his claim to authority with propaganda.
 In particular, the Prophecy of Neferty dates to about this time, which purports to be an oracle of an Old Kingdom priest, who predicts a king, Amenemhet I, arising from the far south of Egypt to restore the kingdom after centuries of chaos.

 Propaganda notwithstanding, Amenemhet never held the absolute power commanded in theory by the Old Kingdom pharaohs.
 During the First Intermediate Period, the governors of the nomes of Egypt, nomarchs, gained considerable power.
 Their posts had become hereditary, and some nomarchs entered into marriage alliances with the nomarchs of neighboring nomes.
 To strengthen his position, Amenemhet required registration of land, modified nome borders, and appointed nomarchs directly when offices became vacant, but acquiesced to the nomarch system, probably to placate the nomarchs who supported his rule.
 This gave the Middle Kingdom a more feudal organization than Egypt had before or would have afterward.